alm-tools/alm/docs/contributing/CODEMIRROR.md

  * Code mirror position `line` is zero based.
 So is `ch`.

 # Position vs Index
 Quite commonly we need a zero based *string* index into the file.
 Codemirror has functions `indexFromPos` and `posFromIndex`.
+Warning : internally cm only tracks lines, so calling these loops (slowly) through relevant lines so be careful.

 # Selecting
 ```